 PRADAN works to revive a dying traditional livelihood by helping to enhance incomes of lac rearers.
 In collaboration with the Jharkhand Government and the Indian Lac Research Institute (ILRI), PRADAN provides technical trainings on modern rearing techniques to local Adivasi youth and promotes technologies developed by ILRI.

-Methods for rearing on alternative host trees such as palash and kusumi have been successfully initiated.
+Methods for rearing on alternative host trees such as Palash and Kusum have been successfully initiated.

-As on March 2013, Pradan's intervention in lac cultivation Programme has reached 1117 families.
+As on March 2015, PRADAN's intervention in lac cultivation Programme has reached 4,000 families (approx).